Primary materials: Cloth, glue, metal mesh, tape, aluminum foil, acrylic paint, metallic wax.

 When I made the First One, I was inspired by the Witness mask from the 12 Monkeys TV show.
 The Witness mask has a long, curved beak.
 I wasn’t able to replicate the beak too well, and it went in the opposite direction on Liliana.
 I like those masks, but they didn’t accomplish one of the primary design features I wanted.

 So I thought, “Okay, I’ll make a really minimalist mask, but get the beak curve right, and I’ll cover the whole thing in metallic wax.”

 I thought it would be fun to mirror some of the anatomy from the First One, but make it more elegant and graceful.

 This is the first mask where I put black cloth in the eyes.
 It’s held in by magnets and can be removed.

 Originally I envisioned this being completely covered in metallic wax, so it would look like bright, shiny golden-bronze metal.
-I decided to put down a base coat of paint first, and since it would be completely covered anyway, chose black.
+I decided to put down a base coat of black paint first.
 Once I started putting on the metallic wax, though, I thought it didn’t need to be covered completely, and would look cooler with just highlights.

 I wanted a long curved beak, and this pushes that as far as it will go.
 It is wearable, but if I look down, the beak hits me in the chest.
-This mask demands a chin-up, eyes-ahead posture.
+This mask demands a formal posture.

 Overall I’m happy with it.
 I set out to make it a certain way, and I made something very close to what I envisioned.
 There were no particular hiccups in the building process.